College may be an incredible experience, and earning a degree can be the proudest achievement of one’s life.

 If you’re starting in life and think you can invent something that the market wants, you’re golden.

-I’m sure you’ve seen the success stories from SharkTank.
+I’m sure you’ve seen the success stories from SharkTank (one of my favorite shows).

-Many positions in the commercial sector are based on a person’s ability to acquire new business and negotiate better prices.
+Many jobs in the commercial sector are based on a person’s ability to acquire new business and negotiate better prices.

 Even self-employed artists, musicians, and business owners must be masters of this game!